 First, you have to identify the type of noise.
 White noise is a constant and never-changing noise like static, humming, or buzz.
 It is usually produced by mics, fans, air conditioners, refrigerators, etc. Or simply by wind.
 The good news is that white noise is easy to be removed or reduced by video/audio editing software since it is constant and predictable.

 However, if you are recording a video with other kinds of background noise, such as someone talking, a bird twittering, a sports car roaring, it's impossible to completely eliminate this type of background noise without damaging the needed audio.
 The best you can do is to reduce the background noise by turning the noise volume down or covering it with other audio.

 Read on to learn the specific steps to get rid of background noise from video or audio.

-However, since Audacity doesn't support video files, if you would like to remove background noise from a video, you need a video editor as well, which can extract audio from a video for background noise removal.
+However, since Audacity doesn't support video files, if you would like to remove background noise from a video, you need a video converter as well, which can convert video to audio as MP3 format.